Folker19/Fraud-Detection-Prediction-Model/README.md

-Here is a revised version of your GitHub project README to make it more professional and polished:

----

 # Fraud Detection Prediction Model

 An end-to-end Exploratory Data Analysis (EDA), Confirmatory Data Analysis (CDA), and Machine Learning (ML) analysis of a synthetic e-commerce transaction dataset to train an accurate fraud detection model.
 This project serves academic purposes, hence the extended explanations within the notebooks.